-[Since our factory produces pearls by itself, all sizes of pearls are limited.
+[As our factory produces its own pearls and manufactures its own jewelry, all pearl sizes are limited.

-Our pearls come from two major production areas, Japan and China, depending on their variety.
-They are all processed and made by professional jewelry workshops in China to ensure stable quality and exquisite craftsmanship, perfectly presenting the most natural luster and charm of pearls.
+Our pearls, varying by type, originate from both Japan and China, the two major production regions.
+They are processed and crafted in professional jewelry workshops in China, ensuring stable quality and exquisite craftsmanship, perfectly showcasing the pearls' natural luster and charm.

-China is the world's largest producer of freshwater pearls, with production concentrated in Zhejiang, Hunan, Jiangsu and Anhui.
-Freshwater pearls are mainly cultivated with large clams such as the triangular clams.
-A single clams can produce dozens of pearls at the same time, and the output is much higher than that of seawater pearls.
-In the past decade, with the substantial upgrade of cultivation technology and screening standards, high-quality freshwater pearls have been able to approach the Akoya grade in terms of roundness, pearl skin firmness and gloss.
+China is the world's largest producer of freshwater pearls, with production concentrated in Zhejiang, Hunan, Jiangsu, and Anhui.
+Freshwater pearls are primarily cultivated from large bivalves like the Hyriopsis cumingii.
+A single oyster can yield dozens of pearls simultaneously, resulting in a much higher yield than saltwater pearls.
+In the past decade, with significant advancements in cultivation techniques and selection standards, high-quality freshwater pearls now rival Akoya pearls in roundness, nacre compactness, and luster.

-Whether you choose Akoya saltwater pearls or Chinese freshwater pearls, all products are made in our Chinese processing workshop to ensure that each piece meets jewelry grade standards from raw materials to craftsmanship details, adding elegance to your daily life.
+Regardless of whether you choose Akoya saltwater pearls or Chinese freshwater pearls, all items are meticulously crafted in our Chinese processing workshop, ensuring that every piece meets jewelry-grade standards from raw material to craftsmanship details, adding elegant refinement to your daily life.

 https://live.staticflickr.com/65535/54586131810_8f2fee49cc_b.jpg

-(In the pearl grading guide, the circled ones can be used as the reference standard for pearls in our stores)
+(Within the Pearl Grading Guide: the circled sections can serve as a reference standard for pearls in our store)

 https://live.staticflickr.com/65535/54586035868_cf01f90df0_b.jpg